DadaIsCrazy/languages-perfs/Readme.md

 ## Acknowledgments

-Thanks to [Lucas](https://github.com/lpeak) for the R implementation.
+Thanks to [Lucas](https://github.com/lpeak) for the R and the Numpy implementations.